-Thousand of patients experience severe complications from hernia mesh procedures every year.
-Talk to an experienced hernia mesh lawyer and get a free case review today.
+Thousands of patients experience severe complications from hernia mesh procedures every year.
+Talk to one of our experienced hernia mesh lawyers, and get a free case review today.

 Women are filing Essure birth control lawsuits after experiencing severe complications from the tubal ligation device.
 Find out if you have a viable case today for free.

 If you or a loved one experienced extreme side effects from a Sorin Stöckert 3T heater-cooler, you could get compensation for treatment, pain and suffering and other costs.
 Get a free case review now.

 Patients with hip replacement complications could be eligible for compensation to pay for medical care, lost income and more.
 Get a free case review from our experienced legal partners today.

 In general, medical devices are safe if they meet all the following conditions:

 Unfortunately, some products make it onto the market without meeting the proper conditions.
 Manufacturers may make mistakes during production, or they may deceive regulators and consumers about the safety of their devices.
 In addition, inaccurate directions, warnings, or other label information may be printed on the device, causing individuals to use it incorrectly or in an unsafe manner.

 In the best cases, defective and dangerous devices will be recalled and either removed from the marketplace or replaced with safe versions of the device.
 However, sometimes unsafe devices can sometimes lead to injuries or even death.
 In such cases, consumers may have legal rights that they can pursue to receive compensation for the injuries caused to them or their loved ones.

 The FDA requires manufacturers, importers, and device user facilities (such as hospitals and nursing homes) to report malfunctions of medical devices, whether or not they cause injury or death.
 This sort of postmarket surveillance allows the FDA to become aware of potential problems with devices and possibly issue a recall if it becomes apparent that the device model has a serious defect.